Uncertainty Quantification for Bayesian CART: Inference with (Dyadic) Bayesian CART

-where the lower-bound rate $\zeta_n$ is given by $ \zeta_n = \left(\frac{\log{n}}{n}\right)^{\frac{\al}{2\al+2}}. $ \end{theorem} Theorem \ref{thm_lb} can be applied to standard priors $\pi(d)$ with exponential decrease, proportional to $\e^{-d}$ or $\e^{-d\log{d}}$, or to a uniform prior over $\{1,\ldots,L_{max}\}$.
+Theorem \ref{thm_lb}, proved in Section \ref{sec:proof_thm_lb}, can be applied to standard priors $\pi(d)$ with exponential decrease, proportional to $\e^{-d}$ or $\e^{-d\log{d}}$, or to a uniform prior over $\{1,\ldots,L_{max}\}$.

 In \cite{arbel}, a negative result is also derived for sieve-type priors, but only for the posterior mean and for Sobolev classes instead of the, here arguably more natural, H\"older classes for supremum losses (which leads to different rates for estimating the functional--at--a--point).
 Here, we show that when the target is the $\ell_\infty$--loss for H\"older classes the sieve-prior is severely sub-optimal.